zowe/zowe-cli/docs/SDKGuidelines.md

 ### At top level

+The following guidelines apply to the top-level "package.json" file:
 * All the NPM scripts listed above should be defined, using [`lerna run`](https://github.com/lerna/lerna/tree/master/commands/run#lernarun) to run the NPM scripts across all packages (e.g., `lerna run build`, `lerna run --parallel watch`).
 * The following line should be included to prevent the top-level package from being accidentally published:
     ```json